I would be honored to help you develop the skills you need to enjoy

 If your partner isn't ready for couples therapy

-Although it can be disappointing when your partner isn’t willing to join you in couples therapy, you can do your part in individual therapy.
+Although it can be disappointing when your partner isn’t willing to join you in couples therapy, you can do your part in "couples-sensitive" individual therapy.
 My approach acknowledges an inner life and encourages the development of your capacity to be self-reflective using mindfulness skills.
 You can discover more about yourself and explore new ways of being in a relationship.
 Though you can’t change others, you can change your own reactions in stressful situations.

 I help individuals who may be experiencing